Barringer Hill: Geology and history

 Masses of coarsely crystallized fluorite up to 400 lb weight were not rare, and some of these had very large faces of the cube and rhombic dodecahedron.
 Its color varied from dark green to puce and purple, and colorless transparent rough crystals having remarkably perfect cleavage were sometimes observed.

 Some of the fluorite was true chlorophane and exhibited a brilliant green light when strongly heated and viewed in the dark.
 One mass was self-luminous, at night, without heating it.
 Enormous crystals of orthoclase were common, some over five feet in diameter.

-Quite frequently small veins of very perfect red feldspar crystals (highly twinned), and upon which albite crystals were attached, were found bordering the fluorite and penetrating it.
+Quite frequently, small veins of very perfect red feldspar crystals (highly twinned), and upon which albite crystals were attached, were found bordering the fluorite and penetrating it.
 In the feldspar, well crystallized menaccanite was sometimes observed.

 Yellow rutile, of the sagenitic variety, was observed in only one instance and then upon smoky quartz crystals.
 Polycrase, or an allied species, was seen implanted upon the gadolinite.
 Very fair amethysts were found in the west end of the hill, in cavities in the feldspar.
 Masses of biotite, four feet across, were met with and always indicated the presence near-by of the rare-earth minerals.

 Of particular note were the unusually long radial lines projecting in many directions from the bodies of ore richest in thorium, uranium and zirconium.
-Hidden named these occurrences "stars" and eagerly sought for them, as positive "pointers" to ore.
+Hidden named these occurrences "stars" and eagerly sought for them as positive "pointers" to ore.
 At one point he noted a redness of skin and burning sensation when mining these, that he attributed to radioactivity, which was poorly understood at the time.

-Mineral specimens from Baringer Hill eventually found their way into collections across the country, including the Houston Museum of Natural Science, the American Museum of Natural History in New York, Harvard University, and the University of Texas at Austin.
+Barringer Hill now lies under the waters of the manmade Lake Buchanan, which was filled in starting in May 1937.

-In Music
+Music

-The song, "Ragged Wood" by the band Fleet Foxes, references the site with the lyrics saying, "Lie to me if you will/at the top of Barringer Hill".
+The song "Ragged Wood" by the band Fleet Foxes references the site: "Lie to me if you will / at the top of Barringer Hill."